-It’s just as impressive under the hood.
+Zotac’s drive looks great, and it’s just as impressive under the hood.
 The 15nm MLC NAND used to build this drive has a tighter manufacturing process than Intel’s 20nm memory, and it’s bolstered by a 512MB DDR3 cache.
 It’s all controlled by a multi-core chip from third-party firm Phison.

 That tempting specification is reinforced by a two million hour endurance rating, although a data endurance rating isn’t stated.